intel-iot-devkit/iot-samples-cloud-setup/sap-iot.md

 ## Viewing data for debugging

-You can view data for debugging by using the SAP\* Cloud Platform MMS Cockpit "Logging" feature.
+You can monitor the state of the Message Management Service application deployed in the Java Application Dashboard of your account for the SAP\* Cloud Platform cockpit.

 ![](./images/sap/sap-http-access-log.png)